jwtk/jjwt/README.md

 to produce stronger cryptographic keys suitable for cryptographic operations.

-This allows the payload to be encrypted with a random short-lived cryptographically-stronger key, reducing the need to expose the longer-lived (potentially weaker) password.
+This allows the payload to be encrypted with a random short-lived cryptographically-stronger key, reducing the need to expose the longer-lived (and potentially weaker) password.

 Because these algorithms use a secret password, they are best suited when the JWE creator and receiver are the same, ensuring the secret password does not need to be shared with multiple parties.